joshborup/Mongo-Mini/README.md

 ### Instructions

-- find the `updateCustomer` method in the `customerController.js`
+- Find the `updateCustomer` method in the `customerController.js`
-- call the `Customer` collection imported at the top and call `findById`
+- Access the `Customer` collection imported at the top and call the `findById` method
-  - convention is to capitalize a collection when importing and using it
-- We can use the find method on our collection to find specific entries, in this case we want all entries so we can just pass an empty object and it will return every document in our customer collection
+  - Pass in the `id` being sent back from `req.params`
-  - locate the `getAllCustomers` method and call `Customer.find()` and pass in an empty object
+- Chain a `.then()` to the `findById` method and pass in a callback that will take in the found customer as an argument
-  - other common read queries are `findById` and `findOne`
-- Because the find method is a Promise, we can attach both a `.then` and a `.catch` and return the appropriate response
+- access the `email` property on the found customer and set it equal to the email variable that is destructured from `req.query`
+- we can save these changes to the database by invoking the `.save()` method on the found customer like this `customer.save()`
+  - The `.save()` method accepts a callback that will have any errors encountered when attempting to save to our database passed in as an argument.
+  - if there is an error send an error message to the front
+- If there isnt an error, we will want to access the `Customer` collection and send back all of our customers to the front. (use your `getAllCustomers` method as an example on how to get all and send to the front)

 ### Solution